dankmeme01/qunet/Protocol.md

 * 2 - Requested QDB chunk is too long
 * 3 - Requested QDB chunk is invalid (offset/length are out of bounds)
 * 4 - Client requested a QDB chunk but a QDB isn't available
+* 5 - Protocol violation: client sent a malformed zero-length stream message
+* 6 - Protocol violation: client sent a stream message that exceeds the maximum allowed length
+* 7 - Internal server error - this is not client's fault

 ## QdbChunkRequest